PacificBiosciences/HiFi-16S-workflow/README.md

   - [References](#references)
   - [DISCLAIMER](#disclaimer)

-## The pipeline is currently under active development; we welcome your feedback to help improve it
+## This workflow is provided "as is", and currently not supported.
+We will not provide updates, bug fixes or technical support.

 ## Workflow overview and output